Bogdanp/hugs/README.md

 SELECT * FROM users;
 ```

-You can then point a `Repository` to that file to have it load it into
+You can then point a `Repository` to that file to load it into memory:
-memory:

 `example.py`: